zeroc-ice/ice/java/README.md

 Building any Ice application for Android requires Android Studio and the Android SDK build tools.
 We tested with the following components:

-- Android Studio Chipmunk
+- Android Studio Electric Eel
-- Android SDK 30
+- Android SDK 33

 Using Ice's Java mapping with Java 8 requires at minimum API level 24: